sallocc/TankGame/README.md

 If using JGRASP:

-Go to: Settings -> Compiler Settings -> Workspace -> JavaFX (In the second row of tabs)
+Go to: Settings -> Compiler Settings -> Workspace -> JavaFX (In the second row of tabs) \n
 Add: javafx.controls, javafx.media, javafx.swing.
-To the modules
+To the modules\n
 Add: <path-to-javafx-folder>.
 To the JavaFX Home.
-(Careful to put the actual javafx folder and not the openjfx folder) Press Ok and Run!
+(Careful to put the actual javafx folder and not the openjfx folder) \n Press Ok and Run! \n

 # Running
 To run the game, run the command